Audit: Millions in COVID purchases by Oklahoma health officials yet to be received

 “Supporting documentation could not be provided to indicate that PPE (personal protective equipment) was received,” the audit said.

-Certain legal requirements of the Central Purchasing Act were lifted based on executive orders from Gov. Kevin Stitt, according to the audit.
-But prepayment for goods is not allowed, the audit said.
+Certain legal requirements of the Central Purchasing Act were lifted based on executive orders from Gov. Kevin Stitt, the audit notes.
+But prepayment for goods is not allowed, the audit report says.

 “Therefore, it appears that advancing payments for PPE violates (the) Oklahoma Constitution which prohibits the credit of the State from being ‘given, pledged, or loaned to any individual, company, corporation, or association,’” according to the audit.